parameterizeit/starter-academic/content/authors/peabody-e/_index.md

 ---
 # Display name
-title: Jack Snow
+title: Eddie Peabody

 # Username (this should match the folder name)
 authors:
-- jsnow
+- peabody-e

+draft: false

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Field tech, RMBL (2018-2020)
+role: Field tech, RMBL (2021)

 # Organizations/Affiliations
 organizations: